zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

 using :c:func:`task_abort()`.
 As with graceful task termination, the kernel does not attempt to reclaim system resources owned by the task.

-A task may optionally register an *abort handler function* that is invoked by the kernel when the task terminates (including during graceful termination).
+A task may optionally register an *abort handler function* to be invoked by the kernel when the task terminates (including during graceful termination).
 The abort handler can be used to record information about the terminating task or to assist in reclaiming system resources owned by the task.
-The abort handler function is invoked by the microkernel server fiber, so it cannot directly call kernel APIs that must be invoked by a task; instead, it must co-ordindate with another task to invoke such APIs indirectly.
+The abort handler function is invoked by the microkernel server fiber, so it cannot directly call kernel APIs that must be invoked by a task; instead, it must coordinate with another task to invoke such APIs indirectly.

 .. note::
    The kernel does not currently make any claims regarding an application's